Jeach/jeach-pqueues/README.md

 ## Getting Started

-First, you need to install the `jeach-pqueues` module, by doing the following:
+First, you need to install the **jeach-pqueues** module, by doing the following:

 `npm --save install jeach-pqueues`

-Next, you can use `jeach-pqueues` in your code as follows:
+Next, you can start to use **jeach-pqueues** in your code as follows:

 `const pq = require('jeach-pqueues');`

-Here is an example of how the `jeach-pqueues` library would be used.
+Here is an example of how the **jeach-pqueues** library would be used.
 I will go into further detail later on:

     var q = pq.createQueue();